mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 can use to support business intelligence (BI) activities such as analytics.
 Data warehouses typically integrate historical data from various sources.

+It is a system that stores data in order to analyze and process it in the future.
+The source of data can vary, depending on its purpose.
+Data can be uploaded from the company’s CRM (Customer relationship management) systems as well as imported from external files or databases.

 For big data, these are the data warehouse platforms on the market: